 Empathy In Design

-Understanding the customer is a complex business, and applying it to your innovation process even more so.
+Understanding the customer is a complex business, and applying it to your innovation process is even more so.
 It begins with communication.
 Your customers engage with you in all sorts of ways: via social media, email, phone calls, interactions with employees they meet, and so on.
 Look closely at all these methods, and pay particular attention to edge cases and unexpected markets.
 If you have customers using your product for different purposes than you intend, look closely at how it meets those needs.

 It also requires weighing customers as groups.
 Different segments of customers will have different needs, which may not entirely overlap, and you may need to make some hard decisions about the direction to follow.